 Certification exams can be booked through Pearson Vue Test Centres located in Adelaide.
 In some cases, vouchers for the certification exam may be available through TAFE SA at no additional cost (otherwise students will need to pay for the cost of the certification exam themselves).

-Online (self-paced) - continuous enrolments
+Online (self-paced) - study from 27 Jan with continuous enrolments until 2 Jul

 Student Visa (500)